coder36/raspi-ansible/README.md

 You can use the certs and keys provided, however you should really generate your own.

-Place your certs into `/home/vagrant/playbooks/roles/vpn-server/templates/etc/openvpn`, and also generate a new Diffie hellman parameter using:  'openssl dhparam -out dh1024.pem 1024'
+Place your certs into `/home/vagrant/playbooks/roles/vpn-server/templates/etc/openvpn`, and also generate a new Diffie hellman parameter using:  `openssl dhparam -out dh1024.pem 1024`

 I found a really good [windows utility](http://sourceforge.net/projects/xca) for generating signed certs.